alexandervrs/SinDirectoryDLL/README.md

 An old Directory DLL extension for Game Maker 8 games

-SinDirectory DLL accesses special folders in Game Maker 8 & provides a few folder operations
+SinDirectory DLL accesses special folders in Game Maker 8 & provides a few folder operations like Create/Rename/Delete/Check If Exists

 Special folders the DLL can return to the game: